InvestEdge/express-landlord/README.md

 }
 ```

 Now that we have connected our databases, let's retrieve some results.
-The example database contains a table named `users` that we can use.
+The example folder contains a mock database with `users` data that we can use to demonstrate this concept.
 Add a new route to the routes file that selects data from the users table with Knex.

 ```javascript
 // /modules/hello/routes.js: